-As part of a wide range of reading, explore persuasive texts (posters, adverts, letters etc.) and begin to understand what they are doing and how command e.g. inclusion of an opening statement that presents the persuasive point of view e.g. Why am I the best choice for class rep? vs Why I am the best choice for class rep.
+As part of a wide range of reading, explore persuasive texts (posters, adverts, letters etc.) and begin to understand what they are doing and how that presents the persuasive point of view e.g. Why am I the best choice for class rep? vs Why I am the best choice for class rep.